Powerful performance feedback models and how they can help your company

 • Doing all the talking

-All these seem like common sense, right?
-But it’s easy for these conversations to turn into venting sessions or become sidetracked by emotions.
+While these may seem obvious, it’s easy for these conversations to turn into venting sessions or become sidetracked by emotions.

 Examples of feedback models